 - Utopia Eco Hotel

 Keep in mind that if you stay at any of these places ,you’ll have to eat all your meals there.
 Budget travelers are better off staying in Lanquin, where accommodation is cheaper and there are many cheap restaurants.

 Things to do in Lanquin

 Lanquin serves as the gateway to Semuc Champey & Kanba Caves – see what attractions, accommodation, transport & food options are available in our Lanquin Travel GuideRead more

 Pick-up truck from Lanquin to Semuc Champey: Q15 – Q25 / $2.05 – $3.45

-***The Final Word – With patience & an adventurous spirit, it’s easy to visit Semuc Champey without a tour from Lanquin! ***
+***The Final Word – With patience & an adventurous spirit, it’s easy to visit Semuc Champey on your own from Lanquin ***

 Easy DIY travel outside city centres using public transport